 Is marijuana legal in Vermont?

 Yes, beginning July 1, 2018, Vermont marijuana laws allow for adult use possession for adults 21 and over.
+The state legislature is currently reviewing proposed rules and regulations to establish a system of sales and taxation, and expects to have them finalized for the governor's signature by the end of the 2020 legislative season.
 The state’s medical marijuana program continues uninterrupted, which enables patients under 21 to possess and consume medicinal marijuana.

 Where can I buy marijuana in Vermont?